English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Abstract

 \section{Abstract}

-Intermediate-task training has been shown to substantially improve pretrained model performance on many language understanding tasks, at least in monolingual English settings.
-Here, we investigate whether English intermediate-task training is still helpful on \textit{non-}English target tasks in a zero-shot cross-lingual setting.
-Using a set of 7 intermediate language understanding tasks, we evaluate intermediate-task transfer in a zero-shot cross-lingual setting on 9 target tasks from the XTREME benchmark.
-Intermediate-task training yields large improvements on the BUCC and Tatoeba tasks that use model representations directly without training, and moderate improvements on question-answering target tasks.
-Using SQuAD for intermediate training achieves the best results across target tasks, with an average improvement of 8.4 points on development sets.
-Selecting the best intermediate task model for each target task, we obtain a 6.1 point improvement over XLM-R Large on the XTREME benchmark, setting a new state of the art.
-Finally, we show that neither multi-task intermediate-task training nor continuing multilingual MLM during intermediate-task training offer significant improvements.
+Intermediate-task training---fine-tuning a pretrained model on an \textit{intermediate} task before fine-tuning again on the target task---often improves model performance substantially on language understanding tasks in monolingual English settings.
+We investigate whether English intermediate-task training is still helpful on \textit{non-}English target tasks.
+Using nine intermediate language-understanding tasks, we evaluate intermediate-task transfer in a zero-shot cross-lingual setting on the XTREME benchmark.
+We see large improvements from intermediate training on the BUCC and Tatoeba sentence retrieval tasks and moderate improvements on question-answering target tasks.
+MNLI, SQuAD and HellaSwag achieve the best overall results as intermediate tasks, while multi-task intermediate offers small additional improvements.
+Using our best intermediate-task models for each target task, we obtain a 5.4 point improvement over \mbox{XLM-R} Large on the XTREME benchmark, setting the state of the art\footnote{The state of art on XTREME at the time of final publication in September 2020 is held by \citet{fang2020filter}, who introduce an orthogonal method.} as of June 2020.
+We also investigate continuing multilingual MLM during intermediate-task training and using machine-translated intermediate-task data, but neither consistently outperforms simply performing English intermediate-task training.